Davi Kopenawa Yanomami: Career

 In the 1980s, he began working for the Brazilian government organization Fundação Nacional do Índio (FUNAI) at a post in Demini in the center of Yanomami territory as an intermediary between the government and indigenous peoples with whom outsiders had little or no contact.
 He also accompanied health workers to Yanomami villages and has worked closely with organizations such as Comissão Pró-Yanomami (CCPY) and Survival International in the fight for the integrity of Yanomami lands in Brazil.

 Since the invasion of illegal rubber tappers into Yanomami territory began in 1987, Yanomami has worked to remove them from the area and to create a parkland therein.
 His action resulted in death threats from the tappers.
 After a major international campaign led by Kopenawa, Survival International and CCPY, the Brazilian government recognized Yanomami land rights in 1992 just before the UN's Earth Summit.

 Kopenawa has been an advocate for his community for over 30 years.
 In the process, he has visited many countries to spread his message about the importance of respecting indigenous peoples rights and their fundamental and unique role in conserving the rainforest for the benefit of humanity.

-In 2004, Kopenawa and other Yanomami in Brazil founded the Hutukara Yanomami Association to formally defend their rights.
-As well as advocating for Yanomami rights, it runs educational projects where Yanomami teachers work in the communities teaching literacy, maths, geography and human rights.
+In 2004, Kopenawa and other Yanomami in Brazil founded the Hutukara Yanomami Association (Portuguese: Hutukara Associação Yanomami) to formally defend their rights.
+As well as advocating for Yanomami rights, it runs educational projects where Yanomami teachers work in the communities teaching literacy, maths, geography and human rights, and records deforestation images using drones to back up the case for land protection.

 Yanomami continues to speak out about the dangers facing the Yanomami.
 He has warned about the impact large scale mining will have on the Yanomami if the Brazilian congress votes to allow mining on indigenous lands.

 We the Yanomami people think that mining will not bring any benefits to anyone.
 It will only destroy nature.
 It will only destroy the streams and the rivers and kill the fish and kill the environment.
 And kill us.
 And bring in diseases which never existed in our land.
 It will bring roads and people who will bring in disease, guns and violence.
 So we, the Yanomami people do not want the national congress to approve the law or the president to sign it.
 We do not want to accept this law.
 Our land has to be respected.
 Our land is our heritage, a heritage which protects us.
 This land belongs to us so that we can plant, hunt, be healthy, it is our home where will live for the rest of our lives.

 In a CNN interview published in February 2023, Yanomami criticized Jair Bolsonaro, who served as the president of Brazil from 2019 to 2022, for encouraging mining in the Amazon Rainforest.
 He also expressed hope for improvement of the situation with the crackdown starting in 2023 on illegal mining by the administration of Luiz Inácio Lula da Silva and the appointment of the first Brazilian Minister of Indigenous People, Sônia Guajajara.